 NVIDIA GeForce 9800M GTS SLI vs NVIDIA GeForce 9800M GT

-NVIDIA GeForce 9800M GTS SLI► remove
+NVIDIA GeForce 9800M GTS SLI► remove from comparison

 The Nvidia GeForce 9800M GTS SLI consists out of two GeForce 9800M GTS in SLI mode.
 Each 9800M GTS is based on the G94 core with 64 shader processors.
 The chips are produced in 65nm (512 MB) and later in 55nm (1024 MB versions).
 Therefore, the boards power consumption stays the same (75 Watt) for both versions.